mfizari/RNN_Recommendation_MountainProject/README.md

 <img src="https://github.com/mfizari/RNN_Recommendation_MountainProject/blob/main/Data/EvalMetrics_Acc_Prec.png" width=65% height=65%><br/>

 Overall, the RNN models vastly outperform the baselines.
 Interestingly, adding the `ndays` feature improved the final metrics compared to only using `route_id` as a feature, but the addition of all the other features only marginally improved the performance when `ndays` was already included.
-Addition of ‘ndays’ also significantly speed up the convergence time of the model during training (~100 epochs vs ~350 epochs).
+Addition of `ndays` also significantly speed up the convergence time of the model during training (~100 epochs vs ~350 epochs).
 To minimize dataset sizes and processing times, it seems reasonable to only use these two features and still get high performance for inferences. <br/>

 #### Future work